top of page

 Data-Servers-2163733794.jpg

-Don't get stuck holding the bag!
+Don't get stuck with the tab!
 Speak up!

 Hyper-scale data-center developers are shaking down states across the US for the most profitable sites for their facilities.
 And because those data centers use HUGE amounts of power, utilities are working hard to locate data centers within their service areas.

-You could be forced to pay for the utilities' gambles.
+You could be forced to pay for the utilities' $3B gamble.

 Restaurant-Server-with-Customer-Bill-1169593492.jpg